AshVoid427/AshleyRotton/index.md

 # Welcome to Ashley's Website
-This is a simple website created using GitHub Pages and a built-in Jekyll theme.
+This is a simple website built with GitHub Pages and Jekyll.

+## About Me
+I'm Ashley, a Data Science student at FAU.

+## Blog Posts
+Here, I share my experiences and projects.